What data we collect

 If you subscribe to our newsletter, we collect your email address and any additional information you provide in the form.

-When we send you an email, we collect data on how you use our emails – for example whether you open them and which links you click on.
+When we send you a newsletter, we collect data on how you use it – for example whether you open the newsletter and which links you click on.

-If you tell us that you are thinking of standing for public office or want to volunteer for a specific role we will contact you directly.
+If you tell us that you are thinking of standing for public office or want to volunteer for a specific role with Women in Public Life we will contact you directly.
 We refer to this as candidate and volunteer data.
 Further information candidates and volunteers share with us (e.g. over the phone or by email) may be added to the data on an ad-hoc basis.

 What we use your data for